Jesus Brought Before Pilate, 1-2

 A man from Cyrene, named Simon – He was a passer-by.
 Cyrene was a settlement on the cost of North Africa.
 The recollection of this man’s name suggests that he became a believer as a result of this experience.
 His sons, Alexander and Rufus, are named in Mk 15:21.
 Bauckham thinks that they were named in order to hint that they passed on eyewitness testimony of this event from their father.
 By the time that Matthew and Luke composed their Gospels, they were no longer well known by the community and therefore did not need to be named.

-‘Whether Simon was from an ethnically African family converted to Judaism or one of the many Jewish families settled in Cyrene is unclear.’
-(IVP Commentary)
+Simon may either have been from an ethnically African family who had converted to Judaism or from a Jewish family who had settled in Cyrene.

 A stranger performs a role that the disciples should have performed.

 Wine…mixed with gall – Having a narcotic effect, and presumably refused by Jesus because he wished to remain fully conscious during his ordeal.
 Mentioned by Matthew in recollection of Psa 69:21, and thus presenting Jesus as the righteous sufferer of that psalm (and of Psa 22).

 Carson thinks that the drink would have been too bitter to be drinkable, and was offered to Jesus in malicious jest.